ta-yuhyeon/.dotfiles/README.md

 # .DOTFILES
-This is my personal project to store,version and install all my dotfiles
+This is my personal project to store and version all my .dotfiles